srwi/FastLEDHub/README.md

 ## Usage

-Using FastLEDHub to manage your FastLED animations requires mainly three steps:
+Using FastLEDHub to manage your FastLED animations requires mainly four steps:

 - Creating the main sketch to initialize your lightstrip with FastLEDHub
 - Creating an animation or modifying an existing sketch to be compatible with FastLEDHub
 - Registering your animations in the main sketch
-- Upload the web interface files to SPIFFS storage
+- Uploading the web interface files to SPIFFS storage

 ### Creating the main sketch